 We are a charity, run by elected trustees with a small supporting staff, here to protect the Commoners’ rights and the lands and rivers of the Town & Manor of Hungerford.
 Click here to find out more about becoming a Trustee and what we do.

-The Commoners’ ancient rights date back to the 14th Century, and are administered by the Hocktide Court made up of trustees, appointed by the jury from eligible Commoners.
+The Commoners’ ancient rights date back to the 14th Century, and are administered by the Hocktide Court made up of a jury of Commoners.
+The jury is selected at random from eligible Commoners using the Bellman’s hat the week before.
 The Hocktide Court sits in the spring of each year, on the second Tuesday after Easter.